alexgroom/cgpoc/serverless/README.md

 - agcoolserve4 = optimised serverless with FaaS filter
 - agcoolstore = coolstore as normal

-These demos all use http to communicate.
-Knative Serving now supports mTLS which breaks things so suggest this change to force http. https://docs.openshift.com/container-platform/4.8/serverless/serverless-release-notes.html
+These demos all uses a mix of http and https to communicate.
+Knative Serving now supports mTLS which is fine when working between other KSVC but an edge route is required when talking to an ordinary gateway service.
+When there are no KSVC present, http is used.

+You can force Serverless to disable mTLS. https://docs.openshift.com/container-platform/4.8/serverless/serverless-release-notes.html

 You can override the default by adding the following YAML to your KnativeServing custom resource (CR):